Nested $\hat R$: Assessing the convergence of Markov chain Monte Carlo when running many short chains

 25 Oct 2021 · Charles C. Margossian, Matthew D. Hoffman, Pavel Sountsov, Lionel Riou-Durand, Aki Vehtari, Andrew Gelman ·

-Recent developments in Markov chain Monte Carlo (MCMC) algorithms now allow us to run thousands of chains in parallel almost as quickly as a single chain, using hardware accelerators such as GPUs.
-We explore the benefits of running many chains, with an emphasis on achieving a target precision in as short a time as possible.
-One expected advantage is that, while each chain still needs to forget its initial point during a warmup phase, the subsequent sampling phase can be almost arbitrarily short.
-To determine if the resulting short chains are reliable, we need to assess how close the Markov chains are to convergence to their stationary distribution.
-The $\hat R$ statistic is a general purpose and popular convergence diagnostic but unfortunately can require a long sampling phase to work well.
-We present a nested design to overcome this challenge and a generalization called nested $\hat R$.
-This new diagnostic works under conditions similar to $\hat R$ and completes the MCMC workflow for many GPU-friendly samplers.
-In addition, the proposed nesting provides theoretical insights into the utility of $\hat R$, in both classical and short-chains regimes.
+Recent developments in Markov chain Monte Carlo (MCMC) algorithms allow us to run thousands of chains in parallel almost as quickly as a single chain, using hardware accelerators such as GPUs.
+While each chain still needs to forget its initial point during a warmup phase, the subsequent sampling phase can be shorter than in classical settings, where we run only a few chains.
+To determine if the resulting short chains are reliable, we need to assess how close the Markov chains are to their stationary distribution after warmup.
+The potential scale reduction factor $\widehat R$ is a popular convergence diagnostic but unfortunately can require a long sampling phase to work well.
+We present a nested design to overcome this challenge and a generalization called nested $\widehat R$.
+This new diagnostic works under conditions similar to $\widehat R$ and completes the workflow for GPU-friendly samplers.
+In addition, the proposed nesting provides theoretical insights into the utility of $\widehat R$, in both classical and short-chains regimes.

 PDF Abstract